-No one could forget the famous fighting scenes in the movie Crouching Tiger, Hidden Dragon, where they flew across the tops of bamboo trees, light as feathers—it was filmed in the Shunan Bamboo Sea (蜀南竹海 Shǔnán Zhúhǎi).
+No one could forget the famous fighting scenes in the movie Crouching Tiger, Hidden Dragon, where they flew across the tops of bamboo trees, light as feathers — it was filmed in the Shunan Bamboo Sea (蜀南竹海).
 Many foreigners fell in love with China during those scenes.

 As the most spectacular bamboo forest in China, the first scene shown at the opening ceremony of the 2008 Beijing Olympic Games was shot there.

-The Sea in the Sea used to be a relatively lower valley of the bamboo park, but it turned out be a lake after a dam was constructed.
+The Sea in the Sea used to be a relatively low valley in the bamboo park, but it turned into a lake after a dam was constructed.
 With an area of about 60 acres, the lake is so immense that it looks like a sea in the green bamboo sea, so it was named the Sea in the Sea.

 With crystal clear water and wispy mist, the water of the Sea in the Sea is green due to the reflection of the green bamboo surrounding the lake.
-With a few ducks occasionally swimming in pairs in the lake, the scenery often amazes the passing backpackers.
-Unfortunately, with the influx of a large number of tourists, coupled with the sharp increase of gift venders and bamboo rafts after Crouching Tiger was shot there, the tranquility of the Sea in the Sea has been significantly spoiled.
+With a few ducks occasionally swimming in pairs on the lake, the scenery often amazes the passing backpackers.
+Unfortunately, with the influx of a large number of tourists, coupled with the sharp increase of gift vendors and bamboo rafts after Crouching Tiger, Hidden Dragon was shot there, the tranquility of the Sea in the Sea has been significantly spoiled.

 The Qicai Flying Waterfalls have four layers.
 Overlooking the waterfalls from the viewing platform, we can hear the resonant sounds of water echoing between the hills, and the long sounds of the beats of drums and the ringing of bells.
 Since they are amazingly overwhelming, they are named the Flying Waterfalls.